subhodeeps/subhodeeps.github.io/_pages/about.md

   - /about.html
 ---

+Hey!
 I am Subhodeep, a Ph.D. student at the Indian Institute of Information Technology, Allahabad.
 I'm working under the supervision of [Dr. Srijit Bhattacharjee](http://profile.iiita.ac.in/srijit/) and my broad area of interest is *gravitational and black hole physics*.

 Update:
 -------